Sacramento Ballet: Recent activities

-Former Sacramento Ballet company dancer Amy Seiwert served in the role of Artistic Director from 2018-2020 and during her tenure provided audiences with an inspiring balance of repertoire and fresh new works including her full-length Nutcracker.
+Former Sacramento Ballet company dancer Amy Seiwert served in the role of Artistic Director from 2018-2020 and during her tenure explored both repertoire and fresh new works including her full-length Nutcracker.

 In July 2021 Anthony Krutzkamp was named Artistic/Executive Director of Sacramento Ballet.
 Krutzkamp has led the company with record breaking ticket sales for Nutcracker and in 2023, directed the world-stage worthy production of Swan Lake.
 He reintroduced choreography by George Balanchine and continues to program acclaimed contemporary works by Alejandro Cerrudo, Penny Saunders, Caili Quan, Jennifer Martinez, Adam Hougland, and Jermaine Maurice Spivey.
 In 2024 the company performs a world premiere from Marika Brussel, known for visually stunning contemporary works, State of Matter by Ihsan Rustem and Carry Me Anew, created by Ma Cong; as well as Val Caniparoli's Ibsen's House ballet and a world premiere from Louisville Ballet's resident choreographer Andrea Schermoly.